How Enrollment Affects Your Financial Aid

-Most aid programs and award amounts are affected by the number of semester credit hours (sch) for which you enroll and the amount you pay for basic tuition and fees.
-You pay a lower tuition and fee rate if enrolled for 6 semester credit hours or less.
+Most aid programs and award amounts are affected by the number of semester credit hours (SCH) for which you enroll and the amount you pay for basic tuition and fees.
+You pay a lower tuition-and-fee rate if enrolled for six (6) semester credit hours or less.

 Your Enrollment May Affect Your Award Amount